srinivasa-vasu/yb-multids/README.md

 The application exposes the following REST API endpoints:

-- `GET /keys`: Returns all the keys.
+- `GET /v1/keys`: Returns all the keys from both the DBs.
+- `GET /v1/keys/fallback`: Returns keys from a single DB; fallback to the secondary DB if the resultset is empty.
-- `GET /keys/{key}`: Returns the value for the given key.
+- `GET /v1/keys/{key}`: Returns the value for the given key.
-- `POST /keys`: Creates a new key-value pair.
+- `POST /v1/keys`: Creates a new key-value pair.
 The request body should be a JSON object with `key` and `value` fields.
-- `PUT /keys/{key}`: Updates the value for the given key.
+- `PUT /v1/keys/{key}`: Updates the value for the given key.
 The request body should be a JSON object with the new `value`.
-- `DELETE /keys/{key}`: Deletes the key-value pair for the given key.
+- `DELETE /v1/keys/{key}`: Deletes the key-value pair for the given key.

 ## Database Schema